microsoft/playwright/docs/src/intro-python.md

 ## Running the Example Test

 By default tests will be run on chromium.
 This can be configured via the CLI options.
-Tests are run in headless mode meaning no browser will open up when running the tests.
+Tests are run in headless mode meaning no browser UI will open up when running the tests.
 Results of the tests and test logs will be shown in the terminal.

 ```bash
 pytest